Strauss–Howe generational theory: Awakening

-According to the theory, the Second Turning is an Awakening.
+According to the theory, the second turning is an awakening.
 This is an era when institutions are attacked in the name of personal and spiritual autonomy.
 Just when society is reaching its high tide of public progress, people suddenly tire of social discipline and want to recapture a sense of "self-awareness", "spirituality" and "personal authenticity".
 Young activists look back at the previous High as an era of cultural and spiritual poverty.

-Strauss and Howe say the U.S.'s most recent Awakening was the "Consciousness Revolution", which spanned from the campus and inner-city revolts of the mid-1960s to the tax revolts of the early 1980s.
+Strauss and Howe say the U.S.'s most recent awakening was the "consciousness revolution", which spanned from the campus and inner-city revolts of the mid-1960s to the tax revolts of the early 1980s.

 Unraveling

-According to Strauss and Howe, the Third Turning is an Unraveling.
-The mood of this era they say is in many ways the opposite of a High: Institutions are weak and distrusted, while individualism is strong and flourishing.
-The authors say Highs come after Crises when society wants to coalesce and build and avoid the death and destruction of the previous crisis.
-Unravelings come after Awakenings when society wants to atomize and enjoy.
-They say the most recent Unraveling in the US began in the 1980s and includes the Long Boom and Culture War.
+According to Strauss and Howe, the third turning is an unraveling.
+The mood of this era they say is in many ways the opposite of a high: Institutions are weak and distrusted, while individualism is strong and flourishing.
+The authors say highs come after crises when society wants to coalesce and build and avoid the death and destruction of the previous crisis.
+Unravelings come after awakenings when society wants to atomize and enjoy.
+They say the most recent unraveling in the US began in the 1980s and includes the long boom and the culture war.

 Crisis

-According to the authors, the Fourth Turning is a Crisis.
+According to the authors, the fourth turning is a crisis.
 This is an era of destruction, often involving war or revolution, in which institutional life is destroyed and rebuilt in response to a perceived threat to the nation's survival.
 After the crisis, civic authority revives, cultural expression redirects toward community purpose, and people begin to locate themselves as members of a larger group.

-The authors say the previous Fourth Turning in the US began with the Wall Street Crash of 1929 and climaxed with the end of World War II.
-The G.I.
-Generation (which they call a Hero archetype, born 1901 to 1924) came of age during this era.
+The authors say the previous fourth turning in the US began with the Wall Street Crash of 1929 and climaxed with the end of World War II.
+The G.I. generation (which they call a hero archetype, born 1901 to 1924) came of age during this era.
 They say their confidence, optimism, and collective outlook epitomized the mood of that era.
-The authors assert the Millennial Generation (which they also describe as a Hero archetype, born 1982 to 2004) shows many similar traits to those of the G.I. youth, which they describe as including rising civic engagement, improving behavior, and collective confidence.
+The authors assert the millennial generation (which they also describe as a hero archetype, born 1982 to 2005) shows many similar traits to those of the G.I. youth, which they describe as including rising civic engagement, improving behavior, and collective confidence.